Best horror movies and TV shows on Netflix and Amazon Prime Video

 The Purge (Netflix)

 Yes, the premise is ridiculous.
-Yes, it’s gotten even more ridiculous with two sequels and a prequel.
-But, the first film in the supremely popular Purge series still stands as a great horror-thriller and offers a dark, allegorical take on violence in America.
-It’s a base horror film with an intelligent edge.
+Yes, it’s become even more ridiculous with sequels and prequels and TV spin-offs.
+But the first film in the supremely popular Purge series still stands as a great horror-thriller, offering a dark, allegorical take on violence in America.
+It’s a fundamental modern slasher movie with a clever edge.

 Never has a sexy attempt to spice up a marriage ended in such lethal consequences.
 Jessie (Carla Gugino) is handcuffed to the bed by her husband in a middle-of-nowhere house.
 He suddenly has a heart attack and she’s left to fend for herself, spending hours without food or water and delving into her own dark psyche.

 Although we live in a time of infinite remakes, it’s always worth elevating the good ones – particularly if they’re better than the original.